 Non-Grade Complaint resolution procedures include both informal and formal processes.
 Students should use the formal complaint procedure only as a last resort.
-Prior to the informal process, it may be helpful for the student to consult with the Associate Dean for Student Affairs to clarify the issues involved.
+Prior to the informal process, it may be helpful for the student to consult with the Associate Academic Dean of Student Affairs to clarify the issues involved.